Frequently Asked Questions about SWR Seminars

 Since reading and writing are required for any and all other subjects, the student must have a solid foundation so he can thrive in his academic years.
 A student who can read and spell well can work independently for much of his subsequent education.
 The successful teacher understands the value of teacher training.

 Would someone who has taken another course in The Writing Road to Reading learn anything new?

 A number of adults have taken the SWR Seminar after previous training from qualified instructors and have given enthusiastic evaluations of SWR.
 One classroom teacher who has taught using the method for years and received training twice previously said, “You lifted three years of fog in two days!”
 Another trained, experienced teacher called SWR and the class “user friendly.”

-Our students must learn to read and write well, and the importance of getting teacher training in this area cannot be stressed enough.
+Our students must learn to read and write well to thrive in all other areas of their education.
+The importance of getting teacher training in this area cannot be stressed enough.
 Both credentialed teachers as well as homeschool educators benefit greatly from these training classes.

 I’m a credentialed teacher, so why would I need a seminar?

 Classroom teachers come to SWR with valuable experience, but they also have preconceived notions about ways to teach it that are not necessarily in line with what the research is proving to be the most effective.
 SWR is vastly different from the reading and spelling programs you have been asked to teach in your classroom, even if those programs have a Spalding or Orton foundation.
 When a School Board has opted to bring SWR into the curricula, teachers must learn this new way of thinking, of understanding the phonics code, and of presenting it to her students.
 Unfortunately, we tend to gravitate to the comfort zone of what we already know.
 The SWR Seminars help the teacher experience the beauty and consistency of the language and help her establish the teaching methods, patterns, and lessons that will see her students thriving with the amazing program.